databio/pypiper/README.md

 The workhorse of PyPiper is the `call_lock()` function.
 To see an example of a simple pipline, look at the `sample_pipeline.py` script in this repository.

 Motivation
 ----------
-As I began to try to put together production-grade pipelines, I found a lot of seeminingly relevant software, but was universally disappointed.
-I was looking for something simple enough to quickly write and maintain a pipeline, but robust enough to handle requirements like restartability and memory usage monitoring.
+As I began to put together production-scale pipelines, I found a lot of relevant pipelining systems, but was universally disappointed.
+For my needs, they were all overly complex.
+I wanted something simple enough to quickly write and maintain a pipeline without having to learn a lot of new functions and conventions, but robust enough to handle requirements like restartability and memory usage monitoring.
 Everything related was either a pre-packaged pipeline for a defined purpose, or a heavy-duty development environment that was overkill for my needs.
 Both of these seemed to be targeted toward less experienced developers who sought structure, and neither fit my needs: I had a set of commands already in mind; I just needed a wrapper that could take that code and make it automatically restartable, logged, robust to crashing, easy to debug, and so forth.

+If you need a full-blown environment that can do everything, look elsewhere.
+Pypiper's strength is its simplicity.
+If all you want is a shell-like script, but now with the power of python, and restartability, then Pypiper is for you.